-Teachers Tanja Kuštović, PhD, Assistant Professor (primary)
+Teachers Ivana Eterović, PhD, Assistant Professor (primary)

-Ivana Eterović, PhD, Assistant Professor
+Tanja Kuštović, PhD, Associate Professor

-PrerequisitesTo enrol course it is necessary to pass course Medieval Croatian Language and language and literature to the specific literary language situation in the Croatian Glagolitic books of the 16th century, which include several different, often diametrically opposed concepts of the basis and form of the literary language, and whose correct understanding depends on the awareness of a change in the sociolinguistic status of Croatian Church Slavonic at the beginning of the Early Modern Period in relation to the Middle Ages, as well as to train them for independent linguistic analysis of Croatian Glagolitic texts of that period.
-Based on the knowledge acquired in the course, students will also have a better understanding of the historical development of the Croatian language and Croatian scripts (Glagolitic, Cyrillic, Latin), as well as Croatian medieval and early modern literature.
+PrerequisitesTo enrol course it is necessary to pass course Medieval Croatian Language and literature with the specific literary language situation in the Croatian Glagolitic books of the 16th century, which includes several different, often diametrically opposed concepts of the founding and shaping of the literary language, and whose correct understanding depends on the understanding of a change in the status of Croatian Church Slavonic at the beginning of the early modern period in relation to the Middle Ages, as well as to train the students for independent linguistic analyzes of Croatian Glagolitic texts of that period.
+Based on the knowledge acquired in the course, students will also have a better understanding of the historical development of the Croatian language and Croatian scripts (Glagolitic, Cyrillic, Latin), and Croatian medieval and early modern literature.